NikolasEnt/decode-video-pytorch/README.md

 The talk's slides are available [here](https://docs.google.com/presentation/d/1Qw9Cy0Pjikf5IBdZIGVqK968cKepKN2GuZD6hA1At8s/edit?usp=sharing).
 Note that the code has been substantially updated since the talk's presentation, including new video readers and improvements in the code structure.

 ![Benchmarks results](/readme_imgs/benchmarks.png)
 _Time of video decoding into PyTorch tensors for different video readers in different modes.
 The reported values are for decoding 10 frames into PyTorch tensors from 1080p 30fps video file: [Big Buck Bunny](https://download.blender.org/demo/movies/BBB/).
-The results were obtained using Nvidia RTX 3090 for hardware acceleration of all decoders._
+The results were obtained using Nvidia RTX 3090 for hardware acceleration of all decoders using v.
+0.1.0._

 ## Prerequisites